pbombnz/PokeWorld/README.md

 * Priyanka Bhula  - Game Saving and Loading

 ## Note For Assignment Marker (Justifications)
 Due to our Eclipse Git glitches, we discovered a problem where commits from Sushant and Alex weren't associated with their GitHub accounts but in fact an unknown account and someone else's git account respectively.
-Therefore on commit log inspection, any commits made by an unknown account "sushantbalajee" (account is not linked to a profile) are indeed sushant's commitsand commits made by "raltu" are in fact Alex.
+Therefore on commit log inspection, any commits made by an unknown account "sushantbalajee" (account is not linked to a profile) are indeed sushant's commits and commits made by "raltu" are in fact Alex.

 This is because when committing, it uses the email address in the commit to determine who committed.
 Sushant and Alex's Eclipse settings automatically changed their email address respectively; Sushant: "sushant@LOCAL_IP_ADDRESS" and Alex: "Alex@Alex.pc".
 In the case of Sushant, all the commits he did before we fixed are seen as seperate users (there are about 5 Sushant's in the Git!) and Oddly alex's eclipse assigned email address was actually valid so it shows the username linked to that email address 'raltu' but infact that was all of Alex's commits.